codyenokida/kotakun.blog-next-15/README.md

-# Portfolio Blog Starter
+# kotakun.blog

-This is a porfolio site template complete with a blog.
+This portfolio site is built with Next.js and Tailwind CSS.
+The original template is from [Portfolio Blog Starter](https://github.com/vercel/examples/tree/main/solutions/blog).

 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)